Fresh-Myint/BW3-ATS-Tool/README.md

 - If the above arguments are not met then the order is listed as WIP and is able to ship.

 Orders will then be sorted into **"buckets"** based on order status, ESD, RSD, download date and time, and carrier cut-time.

+### Files Listed
+The files listed in this repository are as follows:
+- MAIN.bas - This is the main VBA module that is imported into the workbook, this module manipulates the data.
+- MAIN.sql - The SQL query that pulls that data form our WMS (warehouse managemnet system)
+- VERSION_CONTROLLER.bas - This module is what pulls in the MAIN.bas module.
+This helps with versionm controling the module after distrobution.